amc9732/343Manufacturing/README.md

 	- Entering text when searching for attribute that is an integer will show items where that attribute is 0.
 	- Cost from machines when creating wearables is not calculated.
 	- Crosscutting with Validation and Authorization is not implemented but both are implemented in our own silos.
+	- Integration with Inventory and Accounting is not implemented as their server ports are unknown, however this can easily be updated as all connections are stubbed out and tested.